 The origin of the Center dates back to 1844 when the Daughters of Charity first came to Detroit and opened the St. Vincent Academy, a kindergarten for orphaned children, with many prayers and very little money.
 They started with just $8.50 in their pockets and a sincere desire to improve the lives of suffering children, the sick and the destitute.
 The following is chronology related to the Center since that time:

-1844 St. Vincent’s Academy was Founded by the Daughters of Charity in Detroit, which was open until 1871.
+1844 St. Vincent’s Academy was Founded by the Daughters of Charity in Detroit.

 1845 Founded two hospitals – St. Vincent’s (1845-1850) and St. Mary’s (1850-1949).